JSheleg/run-buddy/README.md

 Made with ❤️ by Jessica Sheleg

 ## UPDATES
 As of 10/2021 I am going through each of the modules again to review what I learned, clean up repositories and start a passion project about Recipes that will use the technology of each module to create.
 Feel free to check out my HTML/CSS built home page for my future application.
-Link below:
+Link:(https://github.com/JSheleg/recipes-basic)